There’s many good reasons.

 Most commonly you batch to make life easier when you have friends coming over and you don’t want to get stuck making drinks all night.

-You simply enjoy having your favourite cocktail in the fridge ready to serve as and when the urge grabs you!
+You simply enjoy having your favourite cocktail in the fridge ready to serve as and when it tickles your fancy!

 There are some techniques and recipes that can only be done by batching, such as ageing or carbonation.